-In accordance with the IFRS 1 exemption relating to share-based compensation plans, the Company has not restated BSPCE plans that were vested on the date of transition to IFRS on 1 January 2019.
+In accordance with the IFRS 1 exemption relating to share-based compensation plans, the Company has not restated BSPCE plans that were vested at the transition date of 1 January 2019.
 Accordingly, only the BSPCE 5 have been restated at this date.